psidnell/ofexport2/doc/templates/README.md

           [ ] Timing and stats
           [ ] Add logging

-The "-tx" option is a task exclude expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is eliminating tasks that have been completed.
+The "-tx" option is a task exclude expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is excluding tasks that have been completed.

-In OGNL "completed" is one of several attributes that a Task has.
+Here "completed" refers to one of several attributes that a Task has.

-Note that:
+It's worth noting that:

     of2 -pn 'ofexport2'

-is actually shorthand for:
+is actually shorthand for use of the "name" attribute that all nodes have, it's equivalent to:

     of2 -pi 'name=="ofexport2"'

 There are include/exclude options for each node type.
 To see all the options type:

-    of2
+    of2 -h

 You will see -fn, -fi and -fx for Folders, -tn, -ti and -tx for Tasks etc.

 Folders, Projects, Tasks and Contexts all have attributes that you can use in filters.
-To get a complete list of the attributes available you can type:
+To get a complete list of the attributes currently available you can type:

     of2 -i